Masterclass

 Adam Leipzig is CEO of Entertainment Media Partners, a film and theater producer and director, and an American author.
 A former Disney executive, he oversaw films such as Dead Poets Society and Honey, I Shrunk the Kids.
 He went on to produce films such as Titus, The Way Back and A Plastic Ocean.
 When he was president of National Geographic Films, he acquired the international rights to The Emperor’s March and created the American version, which won the Oscar for best documentary.
 He is the author of two books on filmmaking.
 Adam Leipzig is currently CEO of MediaU, an online learning center for film and television making.

 What’s more important: the naturalness of the shoot or the viewer’s sense of reality?
 The approach adopted is to share the responsibility for conveying a sense of reality to the audience with those directly involved in the subject of the film.
-This Masterclass explores the staging of reality, its consequences and its limits.
+This Masterclass explored the staging of reality, its consequences and its limits.
 In addition to the speakers’ experience as documentary filmmakers, the Masterclass is illustrated by film extracts and case studies.

 Rob Rombout has been making documentaries for over thirty years.
 His films have been broadcast on international television and have won awards at various festivals.
 His documentaries draw on practices usually associated with fiction.
 In the road movie Amsterdam Stories USA (2012), he plays the role of a protagonist travelling by car alongside co-director Rogier van Eck.
-His documentary Amsterdam Stories USA – Part II will be screened at the Centre Culturel Bruegel on 18 March at 8.30pm.
+His documentary Amsterdam Stories USA – Part II was screened at the Centre Culturel Bruegel on 18 March at 8.30pm.